 When it comes to handling money, you can count on your children to watch and learn from you.
-A visit to the Credit Union, grocery store or a CashPoints® ATM is a perfect time to talk to them about your family’s financial fitness routine.
-Here are some ideas to help strengthen your children’s ability to manage money in the real world.
+Here are some ideas to help you strengthen your children’s ability to manage money in the real world.

 Be flexible with money lessons